Extending Qt Interface Framework

 The back ends are loaded by Qt Interface Framework Core when the features request them.
 Each back end has to provide a Qt Interface Framework plugin that exposes a factory to the Core.
 This is what is used to load and create back ends.
 The plugin interface is called QIfServiceInterface.

-In most cases, the back end loading is handed over to the Qt Interface Framework Core.
-In some cases QIfServiceManager can to manually search for plugins with a specific BackendInterface.
+In most cases, the back-end loading is handed over to the Qt Interface Framework Core.
+In some cases QIfServiceManager can manually search for plugins with a specific BackendInterface.
 The discovery and loading of the back ends takes place in this class.

 The QIfServiceManager class can also be used to register back ends which are part of the same application and shouldn’t go into a plugin.
 This is especially useful for automated testing as you need to control the back end and the feature at the same time.